Systemic Lupus (cont.)

 - Find a local Rheumatologist in your town

+What is the prognosis of lupus?
 What does the future hold for people with systemic lupus?

 Overall, the outlook for people with systemic lupus is improving each decade with the development of more accurate monitoring tests and treatments.